movementlabsxyz/ffs/sdk/cli/ffs-dev/docs/cli/README.md

 ###### **Subcommands:**

-* `up` — Configuration for MCR deployment, matching the Solidity struct
+* `up` — The arguments to be passed to the Forge Apply script

 ## `ffs-dev mcr network coordinator eth live up`

-Configuration for MCR deployment, matching the Solidity struct
+The arguments to be passed to the Forge Apply script

 **Usage:** `ffs-dev mcr network coordinator eth live up [OPTIONS] --signer-identifier <SIGNER_IDENTIFIER> --fork-url <FORK_URL> --contract-admin <CONTRACT_ADMIN>`